PaburoTC/GamesOfLegends-Scrapper/README.md

 ## Data obtained
 The scrapper only obtains the following parameters.
 If you wish for more to be implemented please contact me at pablotcampos25@gmail.com

 The following parameters can be divided in two categories, parameters corresponding to the match itself and parameters that correspond to the teams playing the match.
-Team parameters will be displayed twice, first the winning team parameters followed by the losing team parameters.
+Team parameters will be displayed twice, first the blue team parameters followed by the red team parameters.

 ### Match parameters
 - Match